elkronos/SQL_Portfolio/README.md

 - `Analyze Database` - Scripts that demonstrate how to analyze the mock database.
 Calculate outcomes such as sales trends over time, sales proportion by product category, average purchase per user, and more.
 - `CTEs` - Common table expresion scripts; Illustrating how to delete, join, query recent orders, recursive joining, updating, analyzing records, and more.
 - `Create Database` - Scripts used to construct a mock database (see schema for database below).
+- `Data Migrations` - Script used to show how to migrate old users to new users table with adjustments.
+- `Data Validation` - Scripts designed to show how data validation can be automated.
 - `ETL` - How to stage, create, ad insert a product sales table for reproducible reporting.
 - `Feature Engineering` - How to econde, normalize, and extract features from tables for establishing pipelines.
 - `Roles` - Create and manage role and user role information.
 - `Security` - Scripts designed with security in mind.
-Illustrates encryption, validation, authentication, etc.
+Illustrates encryption, validation, authentication, hash passwords etc.
 - `Triggers` - Demonstrating how to automatically update tables based on event occurences.
 Includes scripts such as audit logging, email change notifications, stock management, etc.